-- The issue of ICR for all will be an explicit attention point.
+- Shared decision-making between national/local and INGO Hub members will be an attention point for some.
+This can lead to Hub rules that every governance organ or working group must be co-chaired a national/local and an international member.
+Unity among national/local actors is seen as an important condition for this if they are divided, they will be played off against each other. - Transparency around decision-making is an explicit attention point critical also to develop trust between Hub members. - The issue of ICR for all will be an explicit attention point.
 One Hub is putting forward a mandatory equal sharing rule. - Complementarity between actors operating in the same part of the country (India, Pakistan and DRC are huge territories so Hub members may be acting in very different geographical areas with no possibility to complement each other operationally) will have to be an attention point.
 So far, Start Fund practices remain fundamentally oriented towards competition.
 Consortia in principle can be a format for stronger complementary actions for a greater collective impact, but in practice power dynamics and inequalities can also play out within consortia.27 - Power dynamics is an issue.
 It can play out between INGOs and national/local ones.
 An emerging Hub of local actors can express reluctance to have INGOs join it, on the other hand it may be INGOs who are reluctant to join a platform with strong national/local actor presence.
 But power dynamics can also play out between national/local organisations, as they can between INGOs.
 Power dynamics can also emerge between INGOs and their long-time local partners versus other national/local agencies.
 Hub hosts will have to have strong relational skills.
-Third parties, including Start Network, may have to play a facilitating or mediating role where Hub members cannot resolve this themselves.
+Third parties, including Start, may have to play a facilitating or mediating role where Hub members cannot resolve this themselves.

-Start Network service infrastructure capabilities: For Start Network itself, the pilot experience raises the question of how much its service infrastructure can handle.
+Start service infrastructure capabilities: For Start itself, the pilot experience raises the question of how much its service infrastructure can handle.
 A rapid increase in the number of members of the Start Network via Hubs will create rapidly expanding workloads.
 This may lead to long delays.
-Larger number of members means a much larger number of communications with the teams in the Start Network secretariat (Fund and Platform), who may struggle to handle this, let alone develop some knowledge of all these members and build a quality relationship.
+Larger number of members means a much larger number of communications with the teams in the Start secretariat (Fund and Platform), who may struggle to handle this, let alone develop some knowledge of all these members and build a quality relationship.
 Language competency requirements may also expand.
-The same applies where Start Network relies on one or a very few service providers.
+The same applies where Start relies on one or a very few service providers.
 The current service provider to process the DDA submissions reportedly has a large number to deal with, resulting in applicants having to wait many months to hear their result.
 As the outlook at the moment is for the Start Fund to remain managed globally, this concern also applies to the support staff in SCUK which handles much of its practical work.

-Same direction different speed: Key stakeholders for the Hub development in the current 5 and 6 projected countries/regions are the Start Platform, SCUK as grant custodian, the agencies in the different countries, and the donors to Start Network.
+Same direction different speed: Key stakeholders for the Hub development in the current 5 and 6 projected countries/regions are the Start Platform, SCUK as grant custodian, the agencies in the different countries, and the donors to Start.
 While all may agree on the direction of travel, different appetites for the speed of travel are to be expected.
 As one stakeholder mentioned: "Let us not run before we can walk, let's first get solid experience of these five Hubs before launching six more."